Q: In this world there are so many religions…how do we know which is authentic?

 A: Thank you for writing to us with this important question about religion.
 As you observe, the world is full of religions—all claiming to be “the way…” to God, to enlightenment, to happiness, to salvation.
 So, how can we tell if a religion is authentic?

-To discover the true meaning of authentic religion, we need go no further than the teachings of Jesus, as revealed in The Urantia Book When Jesus was on this earth, he revealed the essence of the religious experience of religion in his personal and public life.
+To discover the true meaning of authentic religion, we need go no further than the teachings of Jesus, as revealed in The Urantia Book.
+When Jesus was on this earth, he revealed the essence of the experience of authentic personal religion, and it had little to do with any established church.
 It was revolutionary in his day, and remains revolutionary even today.
-I invite you to read Jesus' Discourse on True Religion HERE
+We like to think of it as “smart religion” because it is the religion that he himself practiced.
+If you are looking for a truly authentic experience of religion, you can do no better.
+I invite you to read Jesus’ Discourse on True Religion HERE

 In this inspiring speech, Jesus tells of the three kinds of religious experience.
 Said Jesus:

 “While the religions of the world have a double origin—natural and revelatory—at any one time and among any one people there are to be found three distinct forms of religious devotion.
 And these three manifestations of the religious urge are:

 1. Primitive religion.
 The seminatural and instinctive urge to fear mysterious energies and worship superior forces, chiefly a religion of the physical nature, the religion of fear.